spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/backup-restore.md

 Velero-based approach as regular cluster backups and are subject to the same limitations.
 For more information, refer to [Cluster Backup and Restore](../../clusters/cluster-management/backup-restore/backup-restore.md).

 The backup files will be stored in a backup location you configure.
 Each cluster will have its own backup files.
+When you delete a workspace, the backup files will not be deleted.

 ## Create a workspace backup